 - 2 tablespoons grated Romano or Parmesan cheese

 Preheat the oven to 350 degrees.
-Oil the casserole or pan with 1 tablespoon oil.
+Oil a small casserole or pan with 1 tablespoon oil.
 Lay the noodles down in a single layer.
+(See note)

 Steam or microwave the broccoli just until it is slightly cooked but not soft.
 Drain it and mix with the Dijon mustard, then layer it on top of the noodles.